 Transportation is free of charge, however BRIDGES does request and accept donations to help support and maintain these services for our Veteran community.

-May 4 (Wednesday) at 9:30 am VETERANS WALKING CLUB at PALISADES CENTER.
 Meet in front of BRIDGES, 2nd Floor, next door to Autobahn Indoor Speedway.
 We will walk between 45 minutes to an hour.
-Join fast pace group, slow pace group or walk at your own pace for however long you want.
+Join fast-pace group, slow-pace group or walk at your own pace for however long you want.
 It’s cold outside and the mall offers us a nice warm indoor venue where we can gather together and get some fitness and exercise while we get walking!